Privacy Policy

 1. Purpose

-Caredove respects the privacy concerns of all users of The Platform, and is committed to protecting the Personal Information (PI) of its users and the Protected Health Information (PHI) of all patients and clients referred using Caredove software.
+Caredove respects the privacy concerns of all users of The Platform, and is committed to protecting the Protected Health Information (PHI) / Personal Information (PI) of all referral data and Professional Information of its users with accounts.
 The purpose of this policy is to establish all the mandatory requirements and responsibilities for the protection of such information.

 2. Scope